 Xugana Island Lodge is situated on a private concession on the edge of Xugana Lagoon, the largest and considered by many the most spectacular, permanent water site in the Okavango Delta.
 It accommodates a maximum of just 16 guests at a time and has an intimate atmosphere.
 The staff are very friendly and will make you feel right at home.

 Accommodation is in 8 raised chalets constructed of reed and thatch.
-All have en-suite facilities with showers and twin hand basins, plus a private viewing decks overlooking the lagoon.
+All have en-suite facilities with showers and twin hand basins, plus a private viewing deck overlooking the lagoon.
 The main area consists of an open-sided lounge, bar and dining area, set under trees so you'll be shaded from the heat.
 There are sofas and coffee tables where you can sit and chat as you enjoy fine views over the lagoon.
 The lodge has gardens and an outdoor swimming pool where you can take time out between game viewing activities.

-There are eight guest chalets, all with en-suite bathrooms and private viewing decks with views of the lagoon.
+Rooms: There are eight guest chalets, all with en-suite bathrooms and private viewing decks with views of the lagoon.
 The chalets are raised off the ground and are made of reed and thatch.
 Some are built out over the water while others are set back a little on the island.
-Activities

-The main lodge building is an open-sided, thatched area set beneath ebony and mangosteen trees.
+Facilities: The main lodge building is an open-sided, thatched area set beneath ebony and mangosteen trees.
 There are lounge, bar and dining areas where you can socialise between activities.
 There's also a boma with a camp fire and an open air dining terrace.
 All areas overlook the lagoon.
 There are mature gardens filled with trees and plants which attract a variety of birds.
 The outdoor swimming pool comes into its own on hot days.

-Children aged 6 years and over are welcome.
+Children: Children aged 6 years and over are welcome.
 Children between 6 and 11 may not be able to do all the activities, to be decided at the lodge manager's discretion.

-This is a malarial area.
-Communication:
+Health: This is a malarial area.